napari/napari.github.io/tutorials/getting_started.md

 There are three ways to launch the **napari** viewer:
 - command line
 - python script
+- IPython console
-- jupyter notebook / ipython
+- jupyter notebook

 All three of these methods will launch the same napari viewer, but depending on your use-case different ones may be preferable.